Vicky200117/Blockchain-based-Document-Verification-System/README.md

    ```sh
    npm install -g truffle
    ```
      Download and install Ganache from the official website.
-4.**Compile and deploy the smart contract:**
+4. **Compile and deploy the smart contract:**
      Start Ganache.
     In the backend directory, run:
   ```sh
   truffle migrate --reset
   ```